 THE GAME OF GO

-The game of go, also known as weiqi (圍棋) in China, baduk (바둑) in Korea and igo (囲碁) in Japan, is a big part of my life.
+The game of go, also known as weiqi (圍棋) in China, baduk (바둑) in Korea and igo (囲碁) in Japan, is prolific in my art.

-I started playing in 2004 and quickly became hooked.
-It is amazing how something as small as a board game can have such an impact on your life: I have traveled the world because of go, I have had jobs because of go and I know my girlfriend because of go.
-Go has also inspired my art and gave me the pseudonym Murugandi.
+I started playing go in 2004 and quickly became hooked.
+It is amazing how something as small as a board game can have such a big impact on your life: thanks to go I have traveled the world, have been employed in go-related institutions and met my girlfriend.
+Go also gave me the artist pseudonym Murugandi.

-I started playing in 2004 and quickly became hooked.
-It is amazing how something as small as a board game can have such an impact on your life: I have traveled the world because of go, I have had jobs because of go and I know my girlfriend because of go.
-Go has also inspired my art and gave me the pseudonym Murugandi.
+I started playing go in 2004 and quickly became hooked.
+It is amazing how something as small as a board game can have such a big impact on your life: thanks to go I have traveled the world, have been employed in go-related institutions and met my girlfriend.
+Go also gave me the artist pseudonym Murugandi.

 |